Definition of Trend Analysis

-In the analysis of financial information, trend analysis is the presentation of amounts as a percentage of a base year.
+In the analysis of financial information, trend analysis is the presentation of amounts from several years all expressed as a percentage of a base year.

 Trend analysis conveniently shows the reader certain key amounts for 5 or more consecutive years all expressed in easier to absorb amounts.